ShortyDev/PolarLogs/README.md

 ## Config

 ### Cooldown per player and type
 The cooldown per player and type field allows you to set a cooldown for each player and check type.
 This is useful for preventing a player from spamming the webhook.
 For example, if you set the cooldown to 5 seconds, the plugin will not send any notifications of that type for that player until 5 seconds have passed.
-If you set the cooldown to 0, the plugin will not send any notifications of that type for that player until the cooldown expired.
+A cooldown of 0 means that there is no cooldown.

 ### Notifications field
 The notification list should contain all types of checks that you want to receive alerts for.
 By default, all checks are enabled.
 If you want to disable a check, simply remove it from the list.